 If you own a Roku device and your remote control is blinking green light, do not panic.
-The blinking green light is merely a notification that something is wrong, and you should find out what it is and fix it.
+The blinking green light is often a notification that something is wrong, and you should find out what it is and fix it.
 Our best advice is to swing into action immediately and not wait till the situation gets worse.

 If you don’t do the needful in time, you might find that your remote controller begins to have pairing issues or doesn’t perform its TV control functions as it should.
 To avoid this headache, continue reading to discover the causes and potential fixes to your Roku remote blinking green light.